zettlrobert/notes/sass/README.md

     Lists
      - can be separated by either spaces or commas   --> 1.5em Helvetica bold;
                                                      --> Helvetica, Arial, sans-serif
-     - you can also sourround a list with parantheses and create lists made up of lists
+     - you can also sourround a list with parentheses and create lists made up of lists

     Maps
      - similar to lists, but instead each object is a key-value pair